Island Hopping in Cape Verde: Flights, Ferry, Hotels and Top Places

 Travel to Cape Verde with a tour operator: they usually include the visa application process and fees in their procedure.
 However, better ask them if the visa is included in the travel package.

 - The Cape Verde embassy or consulate in your own country.
 For children under 12 years, the visa is free of charge.
-Calculate enough time in advance to order your visa
+Calculate enough time in advance to order your visa.
+Speed up the process and get your visa in advance with iVisa.

 - Buy the visa at the international airport (Sal, Boavista, Santiago or Sao Vicente): this is the cheaper alternative.
 After getting off the plane, move quickly to the queue to buy your visa.
 (Queue is usually long and moves slowly!)
 The costs per visa are around 25 €.
 You can pay with euros or with a credit card.